lextm/jekyll-theme-chirpy/_posts/2009-3-22-snmp-design-crossroad-beta-3.md

 permalink: /snmp-design-crossroad-beta-3-ce39689c01f9
 excerpt_separator: <!--more-->
 ---
 I started to publish beta packages for 2.0 a few weeks ago and today Beta 3 is available.
-What’s the drive of this new package?
+What's the drive of this new package?
 Well, I will share with you my story.
 <!--more-->

 This week I got a task to check if Windows x64 SNMP agent delivers 64-bit specific objects.
 So I moved on and compared MIB documents from both x86 and x64 boxes.
 No doubt that they are exactly the same.
 But how to tell if this is a x64 box?
 I guess 1.3.6.1.2.1.1.1.0 can tell so I should have a check.